redannick/conbo-example-typescript/README.md

 ConboJS TypeScript Example
 ==========================

-A simple ConboJS framework example using TypeScript and Webpack.
+A simple ConboJS framework example using TypeScript, SASS and Webpack.

 How to use
 ----------